What Is PayPal Credit and Where Can You Spend It?

-It’s the integration into PayPal Wallet that the firm hopes will entice new users.
-That means you can manage your payments, view your balance, and check your statements through your existing login.
+The integration with your PayPal wallet means you can manage your payments, view your balance, and check your statements through your existing login.

-On the surface it works like a traditional credit card; you make a purchase on the card and either pay off any balances immediately or spread the costs over several months—but that’s where the major similarities end.
+On the surface, the PayPal Credit works like a traditional credit card; you make a purchase on the card and either pay off any balances immediately or spread the costs over several months—but that’s where the major similarities end.

 The biggest difference between PayPal Credit and a bank-issued credit card is how it affects your credit score.

 The initial setup is the same; PayPal will make a hard inquiry on your credit report, which may temporarily lower your credit score by a few points.

 Thereafter, PayPal will never report any activity to the credit bureaus.
 This means if you’re late with a payment or default on a balance completely, it will not affect your credit score in a negative way.

 On the flip-side, if you’re a good customer and make all your payments on time, you won’t see any benefit in your score.

 Beware, just because it won’t affect your credit score doesn’t mean it won’t affect you in other ways—PayPal will charge you up to $27 the first time you’re late, and up to $37 each time thereafter.
 Debt can build up quickly, and it’s not easy to shake off.

 It’s also worth noting that PayPal won’t offer you any of the typical rewards that normally go hand-in-hand with credit card usage—think air miles, reward points, or cash-back deals.
 Instead, it’ll offer you promotional offers such as reduced interest rates or interest-free periods on certain purchases when you’re checking out of an online store.